NCAR/GeoCAT/pages/citation.md

 If you would like to cite any GeoCAT software without referring to a specific version, use the following text:

-**Visualization & Analysis Systems Technologies.
-(Year).
+**Visualization & Analysis Systems Technologies. (\<Year\>).
 Geoscience Community Analysis Toolkit: \<Software package name\> [Software].
 Boulder, CO: UCAR/NCAR - Computational and Informational System Lab. doi:\<DOI\>.**

 DOI for each GeoCAT software tool can be found in their own GitHub repository or documentation.
-In the above citation text, update the software package name as appropriate.
+In the above citation text, update the software package name and the year of package's initialization as appropriate.
 For example, if you used GeoCAT-comp (i.e. the computational component of GeoCAT):

 **Visualization & Analysis Systems Technologies.
-(Year).
+(2019).
 Geoscience Community Analysis Toolkit: GeoCAT-comp [Software].
 Boulder, CO: UCAR/NCAR - Computational and Informational System Lab. doi:10.5281/zenodo.6607205.**